Why PNLH

 Teach the process – Through the interactions with PNLH’s therapists, persons served are taught the skills and techniques to improve their health and well-being, develop a personalized relapse prevention plan, and establish their foundation in recovery.

-Every employee applicant we interview is screened to ensure that they can serve in congruence with the LIGHT Model.
-All emloyees are trained on the LIGHT Model and is incorporated into their annual performance evaluation process.
+Every employee applicant we interview is screened to ensure they can serve in congruence with the LIGHT Model.
+All employees are trained in the LIGHT Model, and it is incorporated into their annual performance evaluation process.

-PNLH’s policies and procedures are designed to incorporate and implement the LIGHT Model into day to day operations.
+PNLH’s policies and procedures are designed to incorporate and implement the LIGHT Model in day-to-day operations, helping to ensure that the values of dignity, compassion, and well-being remain central to the care we provide.